History of the Ming dynasty: Natural disasters

-Fall of the Ming
+Fall of the dynasty

 Rise of the Manchus

 Shanhaiguan along the Great Wall, the gate where the Manchus were repeatedly repelled before being finally let through by Wu Sangui in 1644.

 Originally a Ming vassal who officially considered himself a guardian of the Ming border and a local representative of imperial Ming power, Nurhaci, leader of the Jianzhou Jurchens, unified other Jurchen clans to create a new Manchu ethnic identity.
 During the Japanese invasions of Korea he offered to lead his tribes in support of the Ming army.
-This offer was declined, but he was granted the title of dragon-tiger general for his gesture.
+This offer was declined, but he was granted the title of Dragon-Tiger General for his gesture.
 Recognizing the weakness in the Ming authority in Manchuria at the time, he took control over all of the other unrelated tribes surrounding his homeland.
-In 1616 he established the Later Jin dynasty and broke relations with the Ming court; in 1618 he openly renounced the Ming overlordship and demanded the Ming pay tribute to him to redress Seven Grievances which he documented and sent to the Ming court, effectively declaring war with the Ming who were not about to pay money to the Manchus.
+In 1616 he declared himself Khan and established the Later Jin dynasty in reference to the previous Jurchen-ruled Jin dynasty.
+In 1618, he openly renounced the Ming overlordship and effectively declared war against the Ming with the "Seven Grievances".

 Under the brilliant commander Yuan Chonghuan (1584–1630), the Ming were able to repeatedly fight off the Manchus, notably in 1626 at the Battle of Ningyuan and in 1628.
 Under Yuan's command the Ming had securely fortified the Shanhai Pass, thus blocking the Manchus from crossing the pass to attack the Liaodong Peninsula.
 Using European firearms acquired from his cook, he was able to stave off Nurhaci's advances along the Liao River.
 Although he was named field marshal of all the northeastern forces in 1628, he was executed in 1630 on trumped-up charges of colluding with the Manchus as they staged their raids.
-Succeeding generals proved unable to eliminate the Manchu threat.